4-DAY LONDON ITINERARY: WHAT TO DO AND SEE

 And here we are: at my favorite building in England.
-The Elizabeth Tower (formerly known as the Clock Tower) is the impressive tower at the Palace of Westminster and one of the most iconic landmarks in the world.
+The Elizabeth Tower (formerly known as the Clock Tower) is the impressive tower at the Palace of Westminster and one of the world’s most iconic landmarks.

-Most people refer to it as Big Ben, though Big Ben is actually only the largest of the five bells of the clock.
+Most people refer to it as Big Ben, though Big Ben is actually only the largest of the clock’s five bells.

-Unfortunately, there are some restorations going on (until probably 2021) and the clock is covered.
+Unfortunately, some restorations are going on (until probably 2021), and the clock is covered.

-I also suggest having lunch somewhere here – I suck with restaurants tips (I mostly just sit down whenever a restaurant appeals to me – sometimes it is a terrible choice but most of the time, it works out for me).
+I also suggest having lunch somewhere here – I suck with restaurant tips (I mostly just sit down whenever a restaurant appeals to me – sometimes it is a terrible choice, but most of the time, it works out for me).